-Using Skype to call someone's home or mobile phone
+Using it to call someone's landline or mobile phone

-Forwarding calls from Skype to your home or mobile phone
+Forwarding calls from Skype to your landline or mobile phone

 Using Skype to easily access Wi-Fi locations in certain areas

-Purchasing a "Skype Number" to let people call you on Skype from a home or mobile phone
+Purchasing a "Skype Number" to let people call you on Skype from a landline or mobile phone

 Go to www.skype.com in your web browser.
-In the menu across the top, move your mouse cursor over "Prices" to make a drop-down menu appear, and then click Rates.
+In the menu at the top of the page, move your mouse cursor over Prices to make a drop-down menu appear, and then click Rates.

-Click inside the box labelled "Search for the country/region you want to call" and type in the place that you're going to be calling from Skype most often.
+Click inside the box labeled "Search for the Country/Region You Want to Call" and type in the place that you're going to be calling from Skype most often.
 Then, click one of the suggestions that appears in the drop-down box to select it.

 The window below the box will change to display the different rates for using Skype Credit (more on that in a minute), sending text messages, or making calls by using the different subscription plans available for that region.
 You can click the drop-down menu in the top-right corner to change the currency that the prices are calculated in.

 You can buy different amounts of Skype Credit, depending on what currency you use.
 For a list, go to www.skype.com/go/store.buy.skypecredit in your web browser, and click the drop-down menu underneath "Your Order" and select a new currency.
-The amount of Skype Credit that you can purchase will change accordingly.
+The amount of credit that you can purchase will change accordingly.